barrersoftware/barrer-security-scanner/README.md

 - **Open Source** - Full transparency, audit the code yourself
 - **Air-gap Compatible** - Works on isolated networks (after initial model download)

+## 💖 Why Open Source?

+We believe security tools should be open source for several critical reasons:

+**Transparency & Trust** - Security software deals with your most sensitive systems and data.
+Closed-source security tools ask you to trust them blindly.
+With open source, you can audit every line of code, verify there are no backdoors, and ensure your data stays private.
+Trust should be earned through transparency, not demanded through obscurity.

+**Community Strength** - Security is a collaborative effort.
+The global security community can review, improve, and contribute to this project, making it stronger and more reliable than any single vendor could achieve.
+Bugs are found faster, vulnerabilities are patched quicker, and features are built based on real-world needs.

+**Freedom & Control** - You own your security infrastructure.
+No vendor lock-in, no forced updates, no licensing headaches, no telemetry collecting your data.
+You control when and how to deploy updates, customize the tool for your specific needs, and run it anywhere without restrictions or ongoing costs.

+**Educational Value** - Learning security is hard when tools are black boxes.
+This project serves as both a production tool and an educational resource.
+Study the code, understand how AI-powered security analysis works, modify it for your use cases, and share your improvements with others.

+**Longevity & Sustainability** - Proprietary security companies can be acquired, discontinued, or pivot away from products you depend on.
+Open source projects live beyond any single organization.
+Even if the original maintainers move on, the community can continue development, ensuring your investment in this tool isn't wasted.

+**Privacy by Design** - We built this tool to run 100% locally because we believe your security data should never leave your infrastructure.
+This isn't just a feature—it's a philosophy.
+Open source ensures we can't quietly add telemetry or "phone home" functionality in future updates.
+The code is the proof.

+**No Hidden Costs** - Security tools shouldn't be prohibitively expensive.
+Organizations of all sizes deserve enterprise-grade security analysis.
+By making this tool free and open source, we're democratizing access to AI-powered security analysis, whether you're a Fortune 500 company or a solo developer.

+This project embodies the principles that have made Linux, OpenSSL, and countless other critical security projects successful.
+Security through transparency, not obscurity.
+Community over profit.
+Freedom over lock-in.

+If this project helps you secure your infrastructure, consider contributing back—whether through code, documentation, bug reports, or simply spreading the word.
+Together, we can build security tools that serve everyone, not just those who can afford expensive proprietary solutions.

 ## 💡 Tips

 1. **Start with smaller model** - Test with 8B model first, upgrade if needed